TheGameDeveloperNoob/articles/ARTICLES.md

 # Shooting at Bar in Anaconda, Montana.
+(Aug, 1, 2025)
 Gunshots fired, thuds of bodies, and the screams of innocent people.
 Police found 4 people pronounced dead at the scene after a shooting at a bar in Anaconda, Montana.
 The shooting took place at approximately  10:30 AM.
 The current supect for the crime